Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

 \section{The Galois module structure of Mordell-Weil groups}

 Let $E/k$ be an elliptic curve and let $K/k$ be a Galois extension of number fields with group $G$.
 Let $p$ be an odd prime.
-Throughout this section, we continue to assume the Assumptions~\ref{sha_assu} and~\ref{tors_assu}.
+Throughout this section, we continue to work under the Assumptions~\ref{sha_assu} and~\ref{tors_assu}.

 Recall that the aim is to understand in what cases we can determine the structure of $M=E(K)\hatox\ZZ_p$ as a $\ZZ_p[G]$-module, preferably with information that is easier to access than computing $M$ itself.